 A General Theory of Dreams

-As of January 12, 2026
+As of March 27, 2026

-The mind can demonstrate how the inner disturbance can affect old memories.
+Sometimes, we see the effects of internal energy on old, nonfunctional memories.
 We may witness a deceased parent or friend, who in our dream is alive but ill, or an older, previously compatible couple getting a divorce.
-We may see an old car that needs repair, a coal-burning furnace that needs fixing, or an overgrown garden.
-We can imagine putting out a fire, fixing an overheated computer, or dealing with a large dog that has died from heat and a smaller one that has taken its place may occur.
-These memories may represent both self-preservation in the face of the inner disturbance and the vulnerability of old memories.
+We may see an old car that needs repair, a coal-burning furnace that needs fixing, or an overgrown garden in an old spot.

 Physical activities such as sports are good representatives of a way of dissipating energy.
 We may be able to hit a golf ball up a steep hill and have it fall into the cup or throw three consecutive strikes while bowling.
 We may also become involved in some intellectual pursuit at a job, school, or bridge club, or we may succeed at associating one thing with another for a host of similar things.